zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 1. Open the [Azure portal](https://portal.azure.com).
 1. Go to your capacity reservation group.
 1. Under **Settings** on the left, select **Resources**.
-1. Look at the table to see all the VMs that are associated with the capacity reservation group.
+1. Look at the table to see all the VMs that are associated to the capacity reservation group.

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->

-## Next steps
+## Next step

 > [!div class="nextstepaction"]
 > [Remove a VM's association to a capacity reservation group](capacity-reservation-remove-vm.md)